tslocke/hobocookbook/tutorials/agility.markdown

 ## Better users/show page

-The current users show page could be improved a lot.
+The current `users/show` page could be improved a lot.
 For example, it doesn't give any indication of the different projects that stories belong to.
 What else would be useful on this page?

 # Appendix -- Styling the Application

 **NOTE: This section is a bit out of date.
 It will mostly work but there might be some style glitches**

 The default Hobo theme “Clean” provides comprehensive but minimal styling for all of Hobo’s generic pages and tags.
 When styling your app you have a choice between creating your own theme from scratch or tweaking an existing theme to suit your needs.
-The Clean theme has been designed with this in mind, it can be adapted to look very different with only a small amount of effort.
+The Clean theme has been designed with this in mind; it can be adapted to look very different with only a small amount of effort.

 In this section we will adapt our existing theme to create a new look for our app.
-We will make our changes in `public/stylesheets/application.css` which is initially empty.
+We will make our changes in `public/stylesheets/application.css`, which is initially empty.
 This stylesheet is applied after our theme stylesheet so we can override the theme's styles here instead of editing the theme stylesheet directly.
 This approach means that we can upgrade the theme in the future with minimal effort, although it also means that our stylesheets will be bigger than they could be, so the approach is better suited to small and medium sized projects.
-For larger projects it might be better to create a new theme, perhaps based on an existing one, or do away with themes altogether and do all the styling in the application stylesheet.
+For larger projects it might be better to create a new theme, perhaps based on an existing one, or do away with themes altogether and do all the styling in the `application.css` stylesheet.

 In order to override our existing theme styles we need to know about the styles that are being applied.
 For this we can look at the existing theme file in `public/hobothemes/clean/stylesheets/clean.css`.
-Another good source for this information is Firebug in Firefox where we can examine the various page elements to discover what styling is being applied.
+Another good source for this information is by using [Firebug](http://www.firebug.com) in Firefox where we can examine the various page elements to discover what styling is being applied.

 Hobo's tags add various CSS classes to the output elements to help with styling.
-These are typically the name of the tag that was used to generate the output and the name of the model or field in context.
-A few examples of this are:
+These are typically the name of the tag that was used to generate the output and the name of the model or field corresponding to `this` context.
+For example:

 An index page for "Project" adds the following classes to `<body>`:
 `<body class="index-page project">`

 A show page for "Project" adds the following classes to `<body>`:
-`<body class="show-page project">` on /projects/1
+`<body class="show-page project">` on `/projects/1`

-The `<view>` tag when applied to a "Project" name will output:
+The `<view>` tag applied to a "Project" name will output:
 `<span class="view project-name">My Project</span>`

-The `<card>` tag when applied to a "Project" will output:
+The `<card>` tag applied to a "Project" will output:
 `<div class="card project linkable">`

 With these classes it becomes very easy to style specific elements on the page.
 For example:

 `.card.project` - Style all "project" cards
 `.index-page .card.project` - Style "project" cards on index pages